Full Year Results for the Year Ended 31 January 2025

 £

-The growth in revenue and gross profits have driven a 13% increase in adjusted PBIT.
-This represents an 11.8% margin, which is slightly down on the prior year (2023: 12.0%) as we experienced a sizeable increase in recruitment costs, caused by more Principals with larger practices joining via recruitment agencies.
-Profit before tax and adjusted profit before tax have increased by 22.9% and 22.0% respectively, with margins also stepping up as the contribution of finance income more than compensated for the change in adjusted PBIT margin.
+The growth in revenue and gross profits have driven a 11.8% increase in adjusted PBIT, representing an 11.9% margin, which is largely in line with the prior year (2024: 11.8%).
+Profit before tax and adjusted profit before tax have increased by 13.4% and 12.8% respectively, with margins also stepping up as the contribution of finance income more than compensated for the change in adjusted PBIT margin.

 TAXATION

-In April 2023, the standard rate of corporation tax increased from 19% to 25% and accordingly, the average standard rate for this financial year has been 24%.
-The increase in the standard rate has caused a step up in the Group’s effective tax rate to 25.8% (2023: 19.7%).
-The effective rate of the Group is always higher than the standard rate due to the level of investment we make in in providing networking opportunities in social environments for our lawyers which are disallowable for corporation tax purposes.
+This year we have continued to feel the impact of the increase in the standard rate of corporation tax from 19% to 25% in April 2023.
+As a result of this change, the average rate of corporation tax last year was 24%, whilst this year the full impact of this change has taken effect with the standard rate being 25% for the whole Period.
+The Group’s effective rate of corporation tax this year was 26.8% (2024: 25.8%).
+The effective rate of the Group is always higher than the standard rate due to the level of investment we make in providing networking opportunities in social environments for our lawyers, which are disallowable for corporation tax purposes.

 EARNINGS PER SHARE

-Basic earnings per share increased from 21.5p to 24.4p, with fully diluted EPS being 23.9p (2023: 21.2p).
-Adjusted basic earnings per share (calculated by making the same adjustments to earnings as have been made in calculating adjusted PBT and divided by the average shares in issue this year) increased to 27.4p (2023: 24.2p).
+Basic earnings per share increased from 24.4p to 27.1p, with fully diluted EPS being 23.6p (2024: 23.9p).
+Adjusted basic earnings per share (calculated by making the same adjustments to earnings as have been made in calculating adjusted PBT and divided by the average shares in issue this year) increased to 30.4p (2024: 27.4p).

 STATEMENT OF FINANCIAL POSITION